 If I decide to take part in Payroll Giving and fill out a form today, how long will it be before the first deduction is taken from my pay?

 Usually it will start on the next payroll day, but if you are signing up towards the end of the month deductions are likely to start the next but one payroll day.

 How do I know that you have received my donation?

-Your donation is very important to us and we will write to thank you.
+Your donation is very important to us and, depending on your communication preferences, we will write to thank you.
 We may also send you updates on our work if you have indicated that you are happy to receive these.
 You will know the deduction has started as it will appear on your payslip.

 Is there a minimum or maximum amount I have to give?

 No, there’s no upper or lower limit, however, we recommend that you give at least £5 gross per month.

 How is Payroll Giving different to a Direct Debit (Gift Aid)?

 Payroll Giving donations are taken straight from your gross (pre-tax) pay so there is no need for us to claim any tax back through Gift Aid, which saves us additional admin costs.
 If you are a higher rate taxpayer, Payroll Giving is the only way we can automatically receive all your tax on a donation.